 They still profess the label of Christan, Jew, Muslim, or Hindu.
 More often than not, they come from families and communities where these regions hold a great deal of power.
 So, public declarations of faith are the way to fit in.
 In some middle-Eastern cultures, it’s mandatory to make public affirmations and participate in regular meetings and rituals.
 If you do not, you can be subject to punishment up to and including public execution.

-However, of the three types of believers, they spend the least amount of time at services or private practice of the dogma.
+However, of the three types of believers, they spend the least time at services or private practice of the dogma.
 Nor do they align with all of the doctrines within the religion.
 Although they make a public show of their association, they do so because of social pressure, not because they agree.
 Often their ability to earn a living depends upon their religious allegiance.
 Otherwise, they may not study or practice the rituals of attendance at all.
 They rarely understand the origins or evolution of their religion.

 Often, the people in the fringe group are born into their belief systems.
 When they gained their independence, they begin to question dogma and doctrines.
 They become more aware of the inconsistencies of the system.
 Unfortunately, they often stay bound to the system by family or cultural tradition.
 They haven’t rejected the label of their religion.
 Yet, these people are less likely to be manipulated by religious rhetoric.